 Figure 3.11.
 Deleting the File from the Filesets On this preference page you can add a fileset to any server type or to all servers at once.
 To do this you should select the server type in the combo box and click Add fileset... button.
-In the opened New File Filter wizard follow the steps described before [23] and finally click Apply button on the preference page.
+In the opened New File Filter wizard follow the steps described before [27] and finally click Apply button on the preference page.
 The defined file filter will be automatically added to new servers during creation.
 3.1.2.2.
 XML Configuration The XML Configuration category allows you to quickly browse to descriptor files in your server's deploy directory and check or change the values.
 Basically, XML Configuration includes XML XPaths where an xpath is a path used to access some specific part of an xml document.

-You are assumed to be familiar with XPath.
-If not, we highly suggested that you look through an appropriate manual or tutorial on the topic.
 The XML Configuration category itself contains only a list of categories.
 Ports are provided by default and is filled with many of the most commonly used ports in the JBoss Server.

 Figure 3.12.
 XML Configuration By right-clicking on XML Configuration, you can create a new category.
 Besides, context menu for XML Configuration category makes possible to disable it.
-You can disable any category in the bottom part of the JBoss Server View.
+You can disable any category in the bottom part of the Servers view.
 Look for them in the Inactive Categories afterwards to re-enable.